Katharine-HuanBu/COMP3000_Calling_Houses/README.md

 Lingfen Sun
 Associate Professor in Multimedia Comms and Networks
 # Project Objectives
-1. Quick search - more accurate and faster search through multiple criteria; Such as the location of housing supply; Area; The rent; Room type and other conditions, common
-2. Search for houses that meet users' needs;
+1. Quick search - more accurate and faster search through multiple criteria; Such as the location of housing supply; Area; The rent; Room type and other conditions, common Search for houses that meet users' needs;
-3. Low cost - housing rental management system can liberate people from labor, reduce labor costs;
+2. Low cost - housing rental management system can liberate people from labor, reduce labor costs;
-4. Large storage capacity -- housing rental management system can accommodate houses from all over the world, providing users with a wealth of choices;
+3. Large storage capacity -- housing rental management system can accommodate houses from all over the world, providing users with a wealth of choices;
-5. Excellent confidentiality -- through dynamic verification code, improve the security of user personal information and system privacy;
+4. Excellent confidentiality -- through dynamic verification code, improve the security of user personal information and system privacy;
-6. Sentiment analysis -- Users can share rental comments, and the system classifies the comments to help other users better understand the housing situation.
+5. Sentiment analysis -- Users can share rental comments, and the system classifies the comments to help other users better understand the housing situation.
+# project vision
+A web development project for a housing rental management system.
+It focuses on these two aspects, helping customers to rent the ideal property and improving the efficiency of the administrator's management of rental information.
+The application is designed to provide customers with a wide range of properties and uses the BERT model of natural language processing and deep learning to analyse the sentiment of customer reviews to help customers choose the right property.
 # Functional requirements
 The user roles of the housing rental management system are mainly divided into three types: 1.
 Visitor; 2.
 User; 3.
 Administrator.
 The following are the functional requirements that the housing rental management system needs to meet: